ArwaFuraih/Cafe-Menu/README.md

-# Cafe-Menu
+# 🧋 Cafe-Menu
-Cafe Menu is a Command line interface
+🧾Cafe Menu is a Command line interface made for Nano-Challenge #2🧾